Elementor Review: The Best WordPress Page Builder

 Pros

-• Ability to integrate with other plugins.
-You can seamlessly integrate Elementor with SEO plugins like RankMath and marketing tools like Mailchimp among others.
+- Ability to integrate with other plugins.
+You can seamlessly integrate Elementor with SEO plugins like RankMath and marketing tools like Mailchimp.

-• It provides great value for its price (for pro plans).
-For $49 you will have access to features that will enable you to create breathtaking designs.
+- It provides great value for its price (for pro plans).
+For $49, you will have access to features enabling you to create breathtaking designs.
 Blurring the lines between what a beginner and a professional web designer can create.

 Cons

-• Updates have caused glitches.
-Speaking from personal experience, a major update has resulted in glitches in some design elements.
-I was later able to find the solution with the help of the support chat but the situation did cause some unnecessary headaches.
+- Updates have caused glitches.
+Speaking from personal experience, a major update has glitches in some design elements.
+I was later able to find the solution with the help of the support chat, but the situation did cause some unnecessary headaches.

 How does Elementor Work?